What is gaslighting in the workplace: Examples and tips to handle it as a leader

 Is gaslighting an HR violation?

 Gaslighting in the workplace can indeed be considered an HR violation, as it goes against the principles of a healthy and respectful work environment.
 Gaslighting is a form of psychological manipulation that seeks to make someone doubt their perceptions, memories, or sanity.
+When it occurs in the workplace, it can lead to serious issues, including a hostile work environment, stress, anxiety, and reduced job satisfaction.

-This may involve conducting thorough investigations, providing support to affected employees, and taking appropriate disciplinary actions against the perpetrators.
 Prevention is also key, with HR teams promoting a culture of open communication, respect, and trust within the organization to discourage such behaviors from occurring in the first place.

 What are gaslighting phrases?